Geometric phase for Dirac Hamiltonian under gravitational fields in the non-relativistic regime: Dirac Hamiltonian in the Kerr and Schwarzschild metrices

 where $A^s_1 = \frac{1}{r}\sqrt{1-\frac{2M}{r}} + \frac{\sqrt{g^{tt}}}{2}\frac{\partial}{\partial r} (\frac{\sqrt{1-\frac{2M}{r}}}{\sqrt{g^{tt}}})$ , $A^s_2 = \frac{\cot\theta}{2r}$ and $A^s_3 = 0$.

 Following the similar procedure as in equation (\ref{hamil_kerr1}), for the Schwarzschild metric, we can write,

-Here $A^s_j$ is the ``gravito-magnetic potential" in Schwarzschild geometry.
+Here $A^s_j$ is the ``gravito-magnetic potential" in the Schwarzschild geometry.
+Similar to the case of Kerr metric, as is evident that the ``gravito-magnetic potentials" are functions of spatial coordinates.
 It is important to note that equations (\ref{hamil_kerr1}) and (\ref{hamil_scharz1}) are the Dirac equations corresponding to the Kerr and Schwarzschild backgrounds respectively written in a compact form.